-Using digital tools as a catalyst for better and more sustainable design.
+Using digital tools and innovative processes as a catalyst for better and more sustainable design.

-This blog represents our ongoing findings on vision and reality about utilizing digital tools in the architectural and urban design field.
+This blog represents our ongoing findings on vision and reality about utilizing digital tools and innovative processes in the architectural and urban design field.

 We believe that in sustainable design the really significant decisions happen in the early stages.
 Hence the focus of this blog is on green building design tools for architects and planners that are easy to learn and apply.
 To be successful in the architectural community these tools shall be interactive and provide visually comprehensible output.
 They shall enable the designer to make informed decisions based on simulation results and support clear client communication.